alejandrovt6/Cybersecurity-Bootcamp-42/arachnida/README.md

 ### 📝 Description
 Spider is a Python program that downloads all images from a website.
 It uses the BeautifulSoup library to parse the HTML of the website and locate all the image tags.
 Then, it downloads each image to a specified directory recursively.

-### 🔍 Requirements
-* Python 3.x or later
-* requests library
-* beautifulsoup4 library

-You can install the requests and beautifulsoup4 libraries using pip.

 ### 🛠️ Usage
 To run Spider, navigate to the directory where the spider.py file is located and run the following command in your terminal: